cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/ongoing-research.md

 ## 🚧 Feedback Survey (Footer)

-- We created a **survey link** to provide a place on the website for visitors to **give general website feedback, suggestions and comments**.
+- We add a **survey link** on the footer to provide a place on the website for visitors to **give general website feedback, suggestions and comments**.
-- We added a link on the footer.
-We believe the location on the footer follows other websites best practices and it doesn't interfere with the user tasks.
 - **Link**:  SurveyMonkey
-- These are the steps taken to make us of the NPI survey:
+- These are the steps to take to make us of the NPI survey:

 | Steps 	| Process 	| Tools 	| Team 	|
 |-	|-	|-	|-	|